 Melek Mazici (born November 25, 1956 in Istanbul, Turkey) is a visual artist living and working in Finland since 1981, initially settling in Turku, and later making Helsinki her hometown.
 Combining both Finnish and Turkish culture has become a way of life as well as a strong source of artistic inspiration.
-She has also worked in London, Stockholm, Paris, Brussels and New York.

-Mazici has studied at the Istanbul State Academy of Fine Arts (1975–1981), the Finnish Academy of Fine Arts (1984–1989) and the Royal Swedish Academy of Fine Arts (1989–1990).
-As an artist, Mazici is versatile and experimental.
-She has expressed herself through graphic art, installations and acrylic paintings.
+Mazici (born 1956) has studied at the Turkish State Academy of Fine Arts in Istanbul (1975–1981), the Finnish Academy of Fine Arts (1984–1989) and the Swedish Royal Institute of Art (1989–1990).
+She has worked in London, Helsinki, Stockholm, Paris, Brussels and New York.
+At the moment, Mazici lives and works in Helsinki, Finland.

+Mazici has expressed herself through graphic art, installations and acrylic paintings, and recently watercolors.
 Since the year 1980, Mazici has had regular solo exhibitions and has participated in numerous group exhibitions in Finland and abroad in Turkey, the United States, France, Japan, Germany and Ireland.
+Melek Mazici is a two-time recipient (2000, 2010) of the five-year Finnish State Grant for Artists.
 Her artwork is also featured in private and public collections around the world.
 In Finland, her work is included in the Finnish National Gallery, the Helsinki City Art Museum and the Pori Art Museum collections.
 In Turkey, Mazici’s work is displayed at the Galeri Nev gallery, and has also been acquired in significant private collections.

-Melek Mazici is a two-time recipient (2000, 2010) of the five-year Finnish State Grant for Artists.
 In 2014, Transparency, a book detailing Melek Mazici’s artwork, received an award recognizing it as one of the most beautiful Finnish books.